How To Make Low Carb Meatloaf

 Now let’s stop lallygagging and hightail it into the kitchen folks, because there is no time to waste when you have something as delicious as this meatloaf waiting on ya.

-*Ground WHAT?
 I was surprised by the turkey/chicken in this recipe.
 Really surprised.
 This beefy tasting meatloaf doesn’t give away that half of the meat is poultry but it sure does add a tender texture to it.
 Note that the original recipe called for chicken but I didn’t see ground chicken at my grocery so I used ground turkey and it tasted the same to me.
-Also note that I have always disliked biting into something I expected to be beef and finding it is chicken – but this meatloaf recipe forever altered my thinking on that!

-*We no longer eat pork but I’ve parmesan cheese to be a great substitute that adds flavor and acts as a binder.
+*Note: If you don’t want to use pork rinds, I’ve found parmesan cheese to be a great substitute that adds flavor and acts as a binder.

-Crush your pork rinds.
+- Crush your pork rinds or sub with parmesan cheese.
 I just put them in this bag and rolled a can of something or another over them.
 A rolling pin works, too.
 As would car tires – but I only get that extreme around the holidays*. 🙂

 Susan’s recipe calls for taking the end pieces of a loaf of bread and placing them up against each other in the bottom of a 9×13 baking dish.
-I love that this uses up the part of bread that sometimes gets discarded in houses.
-I decided to use my little baking dish that I use for rolls.
-It worked out okay but I recommend going with Susan’s suggestion and using a 9×13 because my pan worked out but a 9×13 is going to give you plenty of room for any grease or liquid to accumulate.
+I love that this uses up the part of bread that sometimes gets discarded.
+I decided to use my little baking dish that I use for these glorious rolls.
+It worked out okay but I recommend going with Susan’s suggestion.
+Use a 9×13 because a 9×13 is going to give you plenty of room for any grease or liquid to accumulate.
 Mine almost overflowed the pan a bit because I used a shallow dish.

-Turns out, there is something to be said for following a recipe… (I’m not saying a word).
+Turns out, there is something to be said for following a recipe 😉

-Using your hands (still), form the meat mixture into a loaf on top of the bread in your baking dish.
+- Using your hands, form the meat mixture into a loaf on top of the bread in your baking dish.
 Press it together a bit as you do so.
 Squiggle a little additional ketchup on top again if you like (this is additional to what the recipe calls for).

 Let me show you how easy it is to make.
 I actually brew mine right in the pitcher.